Description of the structure of DG--algebras via characters on a groupoid: Description of the structure of a DG-algebra in terms of characters on a groupoid

-Now let us recall the definition of isomorphism with respect to the structure of DG--algebra. \begin{definition} An isomorphism $f$ between two DG--algebras $(A_{1}, d_{1})$ and $(A_{2}, d_{2})$, $f$: $A_{1}$ $\to$ $A_{2}$, is an algebra isomorphism such that following properties hold: \begin{enumerate} \item f holds the structure of graded algebra $f(A^{i}_{1}) \subset A^{i}_{2}$. \item for all $a \in A_{1}$ holds $f(d_{1}(a)) = d_{2}(f(a))$. \end{enumerate} \end{definition} Now we will describe the structures of DG--algebras up to isomorphism from definition \eqref{DG_def}.
+Now, let us recall the definition of an isomorphism of DG-algebras. \begin{definition} An isomorphism $f$: $A_{1}$ $\to$ $A_{2}$ between two DG-algebras $(A_{1}, d_{1})$ and $(A_{2}, d_{2})$ is an algebra isomorphism such that following properties hold: \begin{enumerate} \item f respects the grading, $f(A^{i}_{1}) \subset A^{i}_{2}$; \item for all $a \in A_{1}$, $f(d_{1}(a)) = d_{2}(f(a))$. \end{enumerate} \end{definition} Now we describe the structures of DG-algebras up to isomorphism per Definition \ref{DG_def}.